garthvh/garthvh.github.io/about.markdown

 ## About Me

 Hi I'm Garth Vander Houwen, a software engineer living in Seattle with my wife and daughter.
-I write desktop and web software by day and dabble in open hardware and 3D Printing at night.
+I write desktop and web software by day and dabble in open hardware and 3D Printing in my spare time.

 ## About this site